dillonHe/EasyEDA-Documents/Tutorial/FAQ.md

 To change the sheet size, move the mouse anywhere over the lower right area of the drawing border or frame until the whole border highlights red and then right-click on it.
 Paper size and orientation can then be changed in `Sheet Attributes` in the right hand panel.

 To modify the design information, left-click on the relevant blue text in the lower right area of the drawing border or frame to change it in `Text Attributes` in the right hand panel.
-Double left-clicking the blue text will allow you to type new information directly in to the field.
+Double left-clicking the blue text will allow you to type new information directly into the field.

 ![](./images/214_Schematic_SheetSetting.png)
 ![](./images/215_Schematic_SheetSetting_Attributes.png)